spsquared/SPARK_Future-Engineers_2023/README.md

 [![Button and indicator LED wiring](./img/docs/led-button-wiring-low.png)](./img/docs/led-button-wiring.png)

-*Note: For I2C connectors, Yellow should be SCL and blue should be SDA; there is no set standard.*
+*Note: For I2C connectors, Yellow should be SCL, and blue should be SDA; there is no set standard.*

 For soldering, we recommend soldering the regulators to their own connectors **in parallel**, and using that as a pass-through to the ESC.
-The female connectors should be used on the ESC inputs and regulator input, and the male connector on the pass through end of the regulator wires.
+The female connectors should be used on the ESC inputs and regulator input, and the male connector on the pass-through end of the regulator wires.
 See the diagram below.

 ![Wiring for regulator passthrough](./img/docs/power-layout.png)

 Follow the quick start guide for the ESC to solder the motor connections.
-Brief summary: solder A, B, and C connectors to the motor (or supplied connectors).
-Ensure the sensor wire is secure before mounting motor and ESC.
+Summary: solder A, B, and C connectors to the motor (or supplied connectors).
+Ensure the sensor wire is secure before mounting the motor and ESC.

 **WARNING:** DO NOT CONNECT THE ESC 3-PIN DIRECTLY TO THE SERVO DRIVER!
 IT WILL BACKDRIVE THE REGULATOR AND BREAK IT!
 ONLY CONNECT THE PWM PIN (white)!